 Cons

-For high handicappers that don’t mind spending a few extra bucks on their golf balls, the TaylorMade TP5 is our choice for best premium golf ball.
+For high handicappers who don’t mind spending a few extra bucks on their golf balls, the TaylorMade TP5 is our choice for the best premium golf ball.
 The multi-layer ball offers first-rate feel, spin, and distance.

 The engine behind the TP5 is the Tri-Fast Core.
 This three-layer core offers progressive compression, maximum energy transfer, and full speed on max swing speed shots.